-Is it safe to come the clinic?
+Is it safe to come to the clinic?
 Should I cancel my routine appointments?

 McFarland Clinic providers and staff follow standard infection control procedures to protect patients and staff and to control infection.
-Some of the measures we've taken include signage and screening at all entrances, masking, physical distancing, and frequent cleaning and disinfecting of exam rooms and public spaces.
+Some of the measures we've taken include signage, screenings, masking, physical distancing, and frequent cleaning and disinfecting of exam rooms and public spaces.
 Learn more about our patient and visitor guidelines.

 Many McFarland Clinic providers are now offering video visits to allow patients to be seen without coming to the clinic.
 Availability varies by provider.
 Call your provider's office or see our Visit Types page for more information.